FAIRmat-NFDI/nomad-material-processing/docs/how_to/develop.md

 # How to Contribute to the NOMAD-material-processing Plugin

-The **NOMAD-material-processing plugin** is a community-driven effort aimed at providing shared data schemas, readers, and parsers for materials processing data.
+The **NOMAD Material Processing Plugin** is a community-driven effort aimed at providing shared data schemas, readers, and parsers for material processing data.
 We encourage contributions from all users to help enhance and expand the plugin, making it more robust and broadly applicable.
 If you have any questions or need assistance, feel free to [contact us](../contact.md) — we’re here to help you get involved!

 Here’s how you can contribute: